advanced-computer-lab-2023/On-The-Run-Clinic/README.md

 ## Performance Issues and Bugs

-**Note**: The two websites (provide_website_1 and provide_website_2) are currently not linked.
+**Note**: The two websites (On-The-Run-Pharmacy and On-The-Run-Clinic) are currently not linked.
 This is due to ongoing development efforts to establish the necessary connections and ensure a seamless experience between the platforms.
 We appreciate your patience and understanding as we work towards integrating these components.
 Updates on the linking progress will be communicated in subsequent releases.

 - **Long Processing Time**: The website currently experiences delays in fetching information from MongoDB using Mongoose.
 Efforts are underway to optimize database queries and enhance overall performance.